riotschoolacc/MSM-Gem-Shop/README.md

 Key Points:
 * Easy to use, just set your Friend Code and Platform

-* Easy order tracking and ability to view previous orders
+* Easy order tracking and the ability to view previous orders

 * Completely anonymous, MSM doesn't track Referral Codes